marekvac/AltV-VTarget/README.md

 This is abstracted version of my old roleplay framework, which I discontinued.
 And I think it still can be useful for someone, so I've decided to release it.

 This resource is written in C# and unfortunately because of callback structure, cannot be used from js.
 Only way to use this resource is to add the dll file into your C# resource project and use API methods directly.
 The reason is mentioned above - this was intended to be part of bigger C# framework, so there was no need to make it work with javascript.
+But ofc pull request are welcome, if someone is willing to do any JS wrapper :)

 Resource is client-side only.